Ill-posed Surface Emissivity Retrieval from Multi-Geometry Hyperspectral Images using a Hybrid Deep Neural Network

-Taking these possible error sources into the consideration, only the $MAE$ used in the grid search method for MODTRAN test dataset is not enough to support an accurate temperature search.
+Taking these possible error sources into consideration, only the $MAE$ used in the grid search method for MODTRAN test dataset is not enough to support an accurate temperature search.
 Here, one more criterion $Norm\_MAE$ is introduced to identify at which estimated temperature, the retrieved emissivity has a more similar spectral curve with the ground-truth.
 At the temperature emissivity separation stage, the $Norm\_MAE$ is calculated as the MAE between the retrieved emissivity and the $\epsilon$ over all wavelengths and all observations, which both are normalized with their own respective minimum and maximum values.

-First two plots in \Fig{fig:tempCriterial} are values of $MAE$ and $Norm\_MAE$ at different temperatures in the ill-posed model and mixed-training model.
-Compared to the MODTRAN that chooses a temperature with a smallest $MAE$, the final estimated temperature in BH test dataset has a smallest $MAE+Norm\_MAE$.
-After adding the new criterion, the estimated target temperature in the mixed-training model changes from $283\ K$ to $284\ K$ while it is still same ($286\ K$) in the ill-posed BH model.
+The first two plots in \Fig{fig:tempCriterial} are values of $MAE$ and $Norm\_MAE$ at different temperatures in the ill-posed model and mixed-training model.
+Compared to the MODTRAN that chooses a temperature with the smallest $MAE$, the final estimated temperature in BH test dataset has the smallest $MAE+Norm\_MAE$.
+After adding the new criterion, the estimated target temperature in the mixed-training model changes from $283\ K$ to $284\ K$ while it is still the same ($286\ K$) in the ill-posed BH model.
 The last plot is the retrieved emissivity averaged over all observations in the test dataset at the estimated temperature.